Queen Street, Little Hulton, Salford M38 0WHEmail:

 0161 921 1940

-Welcome to the Nursery Transition page.
+Welcome to our Nursery Class

 The main and most important way to help your child prepare for September is to devote time to their emotional wellbeing.
 Talk positively to them about school and keep having FUN at home!